 Conventional mortgage financing options like home equity loans, HELOCs, and cash-out refinancing have no age requirements but often require borrowers to provide proof of income, high credit scores, and specific debt-to-income ratios—plus they result in more debt.

-Here’s how each of these conventional mortgage financing options compare to Truehold’s Sale-Leaseback.
+Here’s how each of these conventional mortgage financing options compare to Truehold’s sell and stay transaction.

 Cash-out refinancing allows homeowners who meet financial guidelines to access up to 80% of their home’s value.
 This may be a good option for property owners who have: